lorencerri/discord-guardian/README.md

 ## Hey There 👋

-I work on this project in my spare time, if you'd like to support me, you can do so [here! ❤️](https://www.buymeacoffee.com/lorencerri)
+I work on this project in my spare time, if you'd like to support me, you can do so [here!](https://www.buymeacoffee.com/lorencerri) *Starring this project on GitHub is also greatly appreciated* ❤️

 *Need a custom Discord bot or project completed?
 Feel free to send me a message on [Discord](https://discord.gg/plexidev) (lorencerri#2113) or [Twitter](https://twitter.com/lorencerri)!*